Flag

 World Bank: Control of Corruption Percentile Rank 24

-Djibouti has established laws to combat corruption among public officials, but there is a lack of enforcement and prosecution, with no recorded cases of corruption being pursued.
-Despite being a party to the UN Convention against Corruption, the country's institutions responsible for investigating corruption lack the authority to implement meaningful reforms, and internal codes of conduct to prevent bribery have not been enforced.
-While U.S. firms do not cite corruption as a major barrier to investment, there are allegations of corrupt practices related to government contracts.
+Djibouti has established laws to combat corruption among public officials, but there is a lack of enforcement and no recorded prosecutions.
+Despite being a party to the UN Convention against Corruption, institutions responsible for investigating and enforcing anti-corruption measures lack the authority for meaningful reform, and internal codes of conduct to prevent bribery have not been implemented.
+While U.S. firms do not cite corruption as a major barrier to investment, there are allegations of coercive practices related to government contracts.

 Economy

-Djibouti's economy is characterized by its strategic geographic location and reliance on foreign direct investment (FDI) to drive growth, particularly in sectors such as transport, logistics, and energy.
-Despite a GDP growth forecast of 5.1% for 2024, challenges such as high unemployment, a large informal sector, and high electricity costs hinder economic development.
-The government is actively reforming its investment policies to improve competitiveness and attract foreign investment.
+Djibouti's economy is characterized by a strategic geographic location and a reliance on foreign direct investment (FDI) to drive growth, particularly in sectors like transport, logistics, and energy.
+Despite facing challenges such as high unemployment and electricity costs, the government is implementing reforms to enhance competitiveness and attract investment, with a GDP growth forecast of 5.1% for 2024.

 Djibouti's investment climate is characterized by a strong encouragement of foreign direct investment (FDI), supported by government initiatives aimed at improving competitiveness and transparency.
-The country benefits from its strategic location and has identified key sectors such as transport, logistics, and energy for investment, although challenges such as high electricity costs and regional instability persist.
-The National Investment Promotion Agency (NIPA) plays a crucial role in facilitating investment operations and streamlining administrative processes for both foreign and domestic investors.
+The country benefits from its strategic location, free zones, and an open trade regime, although challenges such as high electricity costs, unemployment, and bureaucratic complexities persist.
+The government actively promotes investment in priority sectors like transport, logistics, and energy, while foreign investors enjoy equal rights in establishing businesses without the need for local partners, except in specific industries.

 Floating Section Image